telerik/winforms-docs/controls/scheduler/views/grouping-by-resources.md

 ![WinForms RadScheduler Resource Size](images/scheduler-views-grouping-by-resource001.png)

+>note By default, the ActiveView.**GroupSeparatorWidth** property is set to 3.
+If you need to remove the resources separator, it is necessary to set the GroupSeparatorWidth property to 0.

 ## Accessing Child Elements

 When grouped by resources the type of the RadScheduler.__ViewElement__ is a descendant of the __SchedulerViewGroupedByResourceElement__ class.
 This element is built of descendants of the base __SchedulerViewElement__ class and their count is determined by the count of the resources per view.
 The exact type of the child __SchedulerViewElement__ instances is determined by state of the currently chosen __SchedulerViewType__.